WSDOT-GIS/elc-selector/README.md

 Developed for the WSDOT Construction Impact Analysis (CIA) application, this control that can be used to select a road segment between two intersections.

+For background on why the control is structured in this way (i.e., a separate page inside of an `iframe`) see the [ArcGIS-JS-with-AJAX-Control-Toolkit] project documentation.

 ## Getting started ##

 In order to run this application you will need to [create OAuth Credentials] to access Esri's secure services.
 Once you have done this, perform the following steps.